libavg/libavg/sphinxdoc/basenodes.rst

         .. py:method:: unlink([kill=False])

-            Removes a node from it's parent container.
-Equivalent to :samp:`node.getParent().removeChild(node.getParent().indexOf(node))`,
+            Removes a node from it's parent container and optionally deletes all resources the node holds.
+In the default case, :py:func:`unlink` is equivalent to :samp:`node.getParent().removeChild(node.getParent().indexOf(node))`,
             except that if the node has no parent, unlink does nothing.
-Normally, unlink moves the node's textures back to the CPU and preserves event handlers.
+Also in the default case, textures are moved back to the CPU and event handlers are preserved.

-            If :samp:`kill=True`, this step is skipped.
-Event handlers are reset, all textures are deleted and the href is reset to empty in this case, saving some time and making sure there are no references to the node left on the libavg side. :py:attr:`kill` should always be set to :py:const:`True` if the node will not be used after the unlink.
+            If :samp:`kill=True`, textures are not moved back.
+Event handlers for events routed to this node are reset, all textures are deleted and the href is reset to empty in this case, saving some time and making sure there are no references to the node left on the libavg side. :py:attr:`kill` should always be set to :py:const:`True` if the node will not be used after the unlink.